| Unedited, Advanced Reading Excerpt.

 atop their seats.

-her face.
-After all, his stallion form was larger than any real horse and his hooves could easily trample a
+face.
+After all, his stallion form was larger than any real horse and his hooves could easily trample a pack of

 He was a fearsome animal but Jaz didn't cower.
 No, her smile widened.
 Sterling puffed up his chest,